Dulce familia

 Dulce familia is a 2019 Mexican comedy film directed by Nicolás López.
 The film premiered on 10 May 2019, and is stars Fernanda Castillo, and Vadhir Derbez.
 The plot revolves around Tamy (Castillo), a woman who faces her overweight when she is about to get married, because she wants to wear the same wedding dress as her mother, Verónica (Florinda Meza), a famous telenovela actress obsessed with her physical image and which due to its age has been relegated on television.

 Plot

 Dulce familia is a comedy about five women of different generations and their respective fears, eating disorders, diets and sugar addiction.
-Tamy (Fernanda Castillo) will undergo all unimaginable tortures to lose 10 kilos in two months and be able to use the wedding dress her mother used.
-In this impossible mission, Tamy will be accompanied by her sisters Bárbara (Regina Blandón) and Ale (Paz Bascuñán) and her bitter mother Verónica (Florinda Meza) who make up this family.
+Tamy) will undergo all unimaginable tortures to lose 10 kilos in two months and be able to use the wedding dress her mother used.
+In this impossible mission, Tamy will be accompanied by her sisters Bárbara and Ale and her bitter mother Verónica who make up this family.